-1.4 Who pays for regulatory services
+1.4 Who pays for regulatory activities

-The department cost recovers regulatory charges from participants in the dairy export supply chain, including exporters, manufacturers and storage facilities.
+It is intended that the department recovers the full cost of regulatory activities from participants in the dairy export supply chain, including exporters, producers, manufacturers and storage facilities.
+In 2025-26, the government is supplementing a portion of the regulatory activities with appropriation while a sustainable funding model is developed.